PitchforkAssistant/devvit-flood-assistant/redditWiki.md

 This section summarizes the changes made for each published version of the app, unpublished versions are not listed, but you can always view the full changes to the code on [GitHub](https://github.com/PitchforkAssistant/devvit-flood-assistant).

+### 1.1.1

+- Minor performance improvements, especially for subreddits with a large number of posts.
+More specifically, getPostsByAuthor now uses the recently added zScan method.

 ## 1.1.0

 - The app now uses Devvit's new Redis client for tracking posts instead of the old KV store.